Dell Optiplex 760 Warning

 to add reset capability.
 The ATX adaptor requires that the PC adhere to industry standard

-pratices for ATX power supplies and motherboards.
+practices for ATX power supplies and motherboards.

-If you have not purchased a PC for your application yet you need to avoid this model.
+If you have not purchased a PC for your application yet you might want to contact Dell to be sure

 has done this.
 A few years ago they made a non-standard PC with a nasty surprise for anyone